kiteco/issue-tracker/vim/README.md

 ```

+### Commands

+- `KiteDocsAtCursor` - show documentation for the keyword under the cursor.
+- `KiteOpenSidebar` - open the Kite sidebar within Vim.
+- `KiteCloseSidebar` - close the Kite sidebar within Vim.
+- `KiteOpenCopilot` - open the Kite Copilot and focus on it.
+- `KiteGeneralSettings` - open Kite's settings in the Copilot.
+- `KitePermissions` - open Kite's permission settings in the Copilot.
+- `KiteHelp` - show overview documentation.

 ### Statusline

 Add `%{kite#statusline()}` to your statusline to get an indicator of what Kite is doing.
 If you don't have a status line, this one matches the default when `&ruler` is set: